ruthuraraj-ml/.github/profile/README.md

 ### [Workshop Assistant — ReAct-lite RAG Agent](https://github.com/ruthuraraj-ml/Workshop-Assistant-RAG-Agent)
 ![Type](https://img.shields.io/badge/Type-RAG%20%7C%20Agentic%20AI-darkgreen) ![Built](https://img.shields.io/badge/Built%20For-Live%20Workshop%20Demo-yellow)

 Built as a **live demo for the final session** of a 3-day AI workshop (*From Machine Learning to AI Agents*, SNS College of Technology, Jan 2026).
 The agent answers questions grounded in workshop PDFs and notebooks, using a heuristic ReAct-style decision loop.

 The core design decision — replacing an LLM routing call with a **FAISS L2 distance threshold** — was deliberate: it eliminates one API call per query, is fully deterministic, and makes the agent's reasoning transparent to a non-CS audience.

-The UI explicitly labels every response as grounded or general, because honesty about system limitations was the point of the demo.

 `Gemini API` `SentenceTransformers` `FAISS` `pypdf` `Streamlit`